Davetheuj/SCWebService/ReadMe.md

 # Summoners Chess Web Service

-This webservice is used for database operations for the game Summoners Chess available at: https://thirdpartition.itch.io/summoners-chess
+This webservice is used for database and matchmaking operations for the game Summoners Chess available at: https://thirdpartition.itch.io/summoners-chess

 If you have any questions, feel free to reach out at David.UnderwoodJett@Gmail.com